Shoresh92/rfpimp/index.md

 </script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-# 2. On the Feature Importance in Random Forest
+# On Feature Importance in Random Forest
 As a part of the Lead Scoring project at Spreedly, I used feature importance of Random Forest (RF) to determine the important features that lead trial sign-ups to conversion.
 However, due to the lack of robustness and the fact that the results did not match the intuition from the domain knowledge, I decided to dig deeper into the problem where I learned about the extensive research on the RF' feature importance.
 This note, that I try to keep short, is a summary of the problem and a couple of solutions discussed in literature.

 Please note this post is a summary of the feature importance topic discussed in the three references below for future quick references.